raphgm/spring-react-example/README.md

-## Terraform Configuration for EC2, RDS, Auto Scaling, and Monitoring
+## Infrastructure Configuration using Terraform for EC2, RDS, Auto Scaling, and Monitoring

 ### Overview